Travis Kelce Player Prop Bets for NFL Week 11 | Kansas City vs. Dallas 11/21/2021

 - Kelce had 73 receiving yards in one career matchup against the Cowboys, 5.5 fewer than his receiving yards prop bet over/under for Sunday's game (78.5).

-- Kelce caught a touchdown pass in that matchup against the Cowboys.
+- Kelce caught a touchdown pass in that outing against the Cowboys.

 - Note: Kelce's stats vs. Cowboys date back to 2016.